kadumkomut/9.MealGenerator/README.md

 - npm start

 All API ARE PUBLIC AND FREE OF USE, IF YOU NEED EXTRA FEATURE'S FROM API, VISIT THEMEALDB.COM

+## NOTES

+Kind of exhausting, was built in a day .. approx 7hours